Fortress of Luxembourg: Remains and later use

-Parts of the fortress were not destroyed, but simply rendered unfit for military use.
+Parts of the fortress were not destroyed after 1867, but simply rendered unfit for military use.
 Many old walls and towers still survive, and still heavily influence the view of the city.
 Some of the remaining elements of the fortress are the Bock promontory, Vauban towers, the "Three Towers" (one of the old gates), Fort Thüngen, the towers on the Rham plateau, the Wenceslas Wall, the old cavalry barracks in Pfaffenthal, the Holy Ghost citadel, the casemates of the Bock and the Pétrusse, the castle bridge, and some of the Spanish turrets.
-For its tourism industry, the modern-day city depends very heavily on its location as well as promoting the remains of the fortress and the casemates.
-The Wenzel and Vauban circular walks have been set up to show visitors the city's fortifications.
+The modern-day city depends very heavily for its tourism industry on its location as well as promoting the remains of the fortress and the casemates.
+The Wenceslas and Vauban circular walks have been set up to show visitors the city's fortifications.
 The old fortifications and the city have been classed as a UNESCO World Heritage Site since 1994.

-The old Fort Thüngen on the Kirchberg plateau has been heavily restored, and now houses the museum of the Fortress.
+The old Fort Thüngen on the Kirchberg plateau has been heavily restored, and now houses the Museum of the Fortress.

 Fort Lambert, on the Front facing the plain, was covered over with earth after 1867.
 On this site, the Avenue Monterey was built.
 In 2001, construction work on an underground car park under the Avenue Monterey uncovered part of the Fort – one of its redoubts – which can now be seen by the public.

 Bastion Beck is now the Place de la Constitution, where the iconic Gëlle Fra statue is located.

+From 2003 to 2008 the National Centre for Archaeological Research (Centre National de Recherche Archéologique) (CNRA) carried out large-scale archaeological works in the area of the Wenceslas Wall.
+In 2009, the Service des Sites et Monuments nationaux (SSMN) drew up plans for the restoration of this part of the fortress.
+The works themselves took place from 2010 to 2014, and the site was ceremonially inaugurated on 30 July 2015.

+From 2008 to 2009, archaeological excavations took place on the site of the “Fort du Moulin”, which were necessary due the construction of the headquarters of the FNEL.
+Researchers were able to analyse large parts of the Fort.
+The excavated parts were covered back up with earth after the dig.

+In the area of Fort Rumigny, the old French "Redoute de la Bombarde" (the later “Réduit Rumigny”) was restored and converted from 2000 to 2017 by the Service des Sites et Monuments nationaux.
+It is now the seat of the "Frënn vun der Festungsgeschicht Lëtzebuerg a.s.b.l." association (Lux.: Friends of the History of the Fortress of Luxembourg).

+From 2011 to 2012 parts of the righthand-rear trench and the redoubt of Fort Rumigny were analysed by the CNRA.
+These works were necessary due to the construction of the new "Sportlycée" at the Institut National des Sports.